oneananda/C_Sharp_Examples/Advanced_SOLID_Patterns_Implementation/Liskov_Substitution_Principle/README.md

 We'll create a transaction processor that works with any type of account, demonstrating the use of LSP.
 - Step 3: Demonstrate Usage
 We'll now demonstrate how this works with different account types.

+#### Explanation

+- Base Class (Account): The Account class defines the common interface for all types of accounts.
+- Subclasses (SavingsAccount and CheckingAccount): Each subclass implements the base class methods, adhering to specific rules (e.g., minimum balance for savings, no overdraft for checking).
+- Transaction Processor: The TransactionProcessor class works with the base class type Account, demonstrating that it can handle any account type without knowing the specific details, thus adhering to LSP.

+#### Key Points

+- The TransactionProcessor works with the Account type and can process transactions for both SavingsAccount and CheckingAccount seamlessly.
+- Each subclass correctly overrides the base class methods without altering the expected behavior.
+- By following LSP, we ensure that the system is extendable and maintains the correct behavior even when new account types are introduced.

 ## Conclusion